zacharyss99/NewsJuice/README.md

 ![Project Architecture](app_architecture.png)

-The pipeline consists of **three containers**, each responsible for a specific stage.
+The pipeline consists of **five containers**, each responsible for a specific stage.
 A **PostgreSQL vector database** (on **Google Cloud SQL**) serves as the central data store.

 ### 🧱 Containers